 Take steps to protect yourself by wrapping up warm

-The flu can be more serious for people with heart conditions as it makes your heart work much harder, so we recommended you talk to your GP or practice nurse about having a flu vaccine.
+The flu can be more serious for people with heart conditions as it makes your heart work much harder, so we recommend you talk to your GP or practice nurse about having a flu vaccine.
 It’s free if you’re aged 65 or older or if you have a long term health condition, such as a heart problem.

 As well as protecting your own health, always remember to keep an eye on elderly and vulnerable friends, family and neighbours during cold snaps.
 Make sure that you can recognise the symptoms and signs of a heart attack and phone 999 for an ambulance immediately if you’re worried.